In November 1988, the Evangelical Lutheran Church in America (ELCA) appointed the

 history, we purchased a plot of just over 3 acres on Route 3.
 We subsequently

 learned that, as a result of restrictions imposed by the Chesapeake Bay watershed

 regulations, this property would not be sufficient for our needs.
-Later, we

 were able to acquire the current church property (of just over 7 acres) at 6170